 Detail and describe the indications of wildlife use (e.g., direct observation of wildlife or indicators such as burrows, scat, tree cavities, tracks, trails, nests, scrapes, and any other observable signs or vocalizations).
 Detail those species known to be present or that can be anticipated to use the habitat that is present.
-Note the presence of wildlife habitat which is likely to be used by game and/or nongame species;
+Note the presence of wildlife habitat which is likely to be used by game and/or non-game species;

-3) Values
+3) Wetland Values

-Identify and describe the existing and potential ability of the wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains to provide and/or maintain the functions and values as defined herein relating to wildlife and wildlife habitat; and
+Identify and describe the existing and potential ability of the wetlands to provide and/or maintain the functions and values as defined herein relating to wildlife and wildlife habitat; and

-Identify and describe the physical, chemical and biological impacts, both short-term and long-term, to the wildlife habitat associated with the wetlands, area(s) of land with in fifty (50) feet, riverbanks, and flood plains resulting from the proposed project which include, but are not limited to: impacts to travel, nesting, feeding, spawning, resting, nursery and/or brood rearing, escape cover, seasonal breeding, migration, and overwintering for resident, seasonal or transient species; impacts to any rare species; impacts to any game or non-game species managed by state or federal fish and game agencies; impacts to wildlife habitat functions and values due to changes associated with lighting, noise, temperature, water quality, air quality, water velocity, flow patterns, water elevations, water temperature, fragmentation of habitat, predator/prey relationships, composition of plant and/or animal communities, intrusion of exotic and/or invasive species; whether the proposed project may result in displacement, reduction or extirpation of any wildlife species; and whether the proposed project will result in any cumulative loss of wildlife habitat, wildlife species or wildlife populations.
+Identify and describe the physical, chemical and biological impacts, both short-term and long-term, to the wildlife habitat associated with the wetland resulting from the proposed project which include, but are not limited to: impacts to travel, nesting, feeding, spawning, resting, nursery and/or brood rearing, escape cover, seasonal breeding, migration, and overwintering for resident, seasonal or transient species; impacts to any rare species; impacts to any game or non-game species managed by state or federal fish and game agencies; impacts to wildlife habitat functions and values due to changes associated with lighting, noise, temperature, water quality, air quality, water velocity, flow patterns, water elevations, water temperature, fragmentation of habitat, predator/prey relationships, composition of plant and/or animal communities, intrusion of exotic and/or invasive species; whether the proposed project may result in displacement, reduction or extirpation of any wildlife species; and whether the proposed project will result in any cumulative loss of wildlife habitat, wildlife species or wildlife populations.